Back to Blog

 BUDGET BREAKDOWN

-Here's the real cost of owning a NordicTrack in Singapore:
+Here's the real cost framework for owning a NordicTrack in Singapore:

-Alternative Cost: Premium gym membership ($200/month) = $2,400/year.
+Alternative Cost: Premium gym membership at S$200/month = S$2,400/year.
 The treadmill breaks even in 18 months if you'd otherwise gym regularly.
+Skip it for outdoor running and you save the lot.

 Resale Value: NordicTrack holds value reasonably well in Singapore.
 After 3-4 years, expect to recoup 40-50% if well-maintained.
 Better than most exercise equipment.